-Experienced growers know that a beautiful garden starts with living, healthy soil.
+Experienced growers know that a beautiful, sustainable garden starts with living, healthy soil.
 Most plants thrive in well-drained, slightly acidic, soils that are rich in organic matter.
 The challenge, however, is that most of the world’s soils do not exist this way and they must be balanced, or amended, to provide the conditions necessary for robust plant growth.
 Click on the information and news below to learn about soil health and what can be done to improve it.

 How is planting time like opening Christmas presents?
 There’s a huge temptation to get started days too early.
 After a long winter, after planning your garden and ordering seeds, we’re all anxious — with visions of sweet corn, squash and greens dancing in our heads — to get in there and start working the soil.
 Let’s tear the ribbons and the paper off and get those seeds and plants in the ground!
 For gardeners, the days ahead of spring planting are just as difficult as the day’s before the holiday are for children… and equally filled with anticipation.

 But when it comes to planting, it’s best to be patient.
 Is your soil ready?
 In other words, is it “friable”?
 Several factors come into play but for established gardens with previously prepared soil, there are only two: temperature and moisture content.
 Here’s a list of minimum, maximum and optimal soil temperatures for common vegetables. (more…)